-Reports to: Manager of Education and Outreach
+Reports to: Manager of Support Groups

 About NAMI-NYC: